-Lastly, it is recommended that Contracted Providers have a clinician on staff or contract to provide clinical case consultation for direct service staff members as indicated at the case level.
-Clinical case consultation is viewed as a best practice to support decision-making by direct service staff members, especially given the complex needs of most Members who receive services through the Program.
+Lastly, it is recommended that Contracted Providers have a clinician on staff or contract to provide clinical case consultation for direct service staff members as indicated.
+Clinical case consultation is viewed as a best practice to support decision-making by direct service staff members, especially given the complex needs of most Participants who receive services through the Program.
 Staff members or contractors who provide clinical case consultation should have a higher-level clinical degree, including but not limited to LICSW, LCSW, or RN, and at least one year of clinical supervisory experience.